oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-16-sleepresp.md

 ![SLEEPRESP Packet](images/sleepresp-packet-diagram.png "SLEEPRESP Packet")<!-- .width="6.5in", .height="2.9722222222222223in" -->

+The SLEEPRESP Packet is sent from the Server to the Client in response to a SLEEPREQ from the Client.

 ### SLEEPRESP Header{#sleepresp-header}

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
 Refer to [sec](#structure-of-an-mqtt-sn-control-packet) for a detailed description.